Gabrieleenx/Slip-Aware-Object-Manipulation-with-Parallel-Grippers/readme.md

 I have decided to divide the project into 3 repos:
 * The main code and experimental data (this repo)
-* Build guide and embedded code for the gripper, see TODO add link
+* Build guide and embedded code for the gripper, see https://github.com/Gabrieleenx/Parallel_gripper
-* Build guide and embedded code for the velocity sensors, see TODO add link
+* Build guide and embedded code for the velocity sensors, see https://github.com/Gabrieleenx/Velocity_sensors

 Be aware that not all notations and naming is the same as in the paper, (naming could definitly be imporved in this repo).
 I run it on Ubuntu 20 with ROS noetic, there are also plans to migrate to ROS2.